 Prior to joining the ACLU, Janine worked as assistant director of strategy for Gov. Gavin Newsom, where she coordinated message development, strategic planning, and developed statewide portals for emergency response and volunteer service opportunities.
-While there, Janine also served as a strategic advisor to California Surgeon General Dr. Nadine Burke Harris, amplifying her vision for the newly created office that works to address toxic stress and health equity across the state.
+While there, Janine also served as a strategic advisor to California Surgeon General Dr. Nadine Burke Harris, amplifying her vision for the newly created office that works to address toxic stress and promote health equity across the state.

 Before her work in the Newsom Administration, she served the Brown Administration as special assistant for communications at the California State Transportation Agency, helping oversee public affairs at eight state departments and working on the successful passage of the largest transportation revenue increase in California in more than 25 years.
 She also served as a research and press aide to then Attorney General Kamala D. Harris.